-We break down the best places to go for amazing massages in Singapore, from Thai and Balinese to Swedish and Shiatsu
+We list the best Singapore spas for specific massages, from Thai and Balinese to Swedish and Shiatsu

-New to the world of divine pampering?
+New to the world of spas and massages?
 Not to worry.
 If you’re all knotted up and don’t know where to go, keep reading.
 From Thai rubdowns to Balinese therapies, we break down the different types of massages in Singapore and the best spas that offer them – for every budget!

 If you’re in need of maximum relaxation… try an all-in-one therapy